villinoid/systems_chess/README.md

 ### Bugs/Limitations
 - When attempting a reconnection, the disconnected user's turn will be skipped.
+- After both clients disconnect, there might be issues reconnecting back to the server, so it is best to restart the server as well.
 - Not all chess rules implemented - Castling and Pawn promoting when reaching the opponent's edge of the board was not implemented.
+Also, there is no checkmate and check, just capturing the king ends the game.